Shuey-Q/HeDAN-master/README.md

 This repo provides a reference implementation of HeDAN as described in the paper:

 HeDAN: heterogeneous diffusion attention network for popularity prediction of online content.

-Xueqi Jia, Jiaxing Shang, Dajiang Liu, Haidong Zhang, Wancheng Ni Knowledge-Based Systems, 2022
+Xueqi Jia, Jiaxing Shang, Dajiang Liu, Haidong Zhang, Wancheng Ni.

+Knowledge-Based Systems, 2022

 # Requirements